The one technology you need to learn in 2017 (and 2018, and 2019, and …)

 If you can figure out what the real goal is you can make sure you’re working towards it.
 You can avoid the irrelevant work, the nice-to-have work, the attractive but useless work: you can work just on what’s needed.
 You won’t be writing coding any faster, but you’ll ship sooner and code far more effectively.

 Technologies are useful and you need to learn them, but in the end they’re just tools.
 Programming languages come and go, web frameworks come and go: what matters is what you choose to build with them.

 Don’t learn a technology, learn more fundamental skills.
 Figuring out root causes and why something needs to be done, discovering the real problem, not just the stated one: these skills will serve you this year, and next year and every year after that.

 If you have these core skills, you’ll be a far more valuable employee.
 If you also improve your bargaining position and negotiating skills you will be able to find a job on your own terms: a job with work hours you want, a job you love that doesn’t own your life.

-If you would like to learn the skills you need to get a job that doesn’t overwhelm your life, join my free 6-part email course.
+If you would like to learn the skills you need to get a job that doesn’t overwhelm your life, read The Programmer’s Guide to a Sane Workweek.